LETTER FROM THE PRESIDENT:

-- Once your ideal animal is selected, call or email our Adoption Center with the animal’s information to set up an appointment.
+- Once your ideal animal is selected, call or email our Adoption Center the same day you would like to make an appointment with the animal’s information.
 We strongly encourage calling for a more timely response.

 - At this time, appointments may only be made to visit one particular animal.
 Back-to-back appointments for visiting multiple pets will be scheduled based on availability only.